-When we do equation operations on system of equations, the names of the variables really aren't very important. $x_1, x_2, x_3,$ or a, b, c, or x, y, z, it really doesn't matter.
+When we do equation operations on system of equations, the names of the variables really are not very important.
+Use x_1, x_2, x_3 , or a, b, c, or x, y, z, it really does not matter.
 In this subsection we will describe some notation that will make it easier to describe linear systems, solve the systems and describe the solution sets.
 Here is a list of definitions, laden with notation.